Cogniac/cogniac-sdk-csharp/README.md

 	Return:				Cogniac.Auth - multi-member object.

-__UploadMedia(fileName, mediaTimestamp, parentMediaId, parentMediaIds, frame,
-		forceOverwrite, metaTags, isPublic, isVideo, externalMediaId,
+__UploadMedia(forceSet, fileName, mediaTimestamp, forceOverwrite, metaTags, isPublic, externalMediaId,
-		originalUrl, originalLandingUrl, license, authorProfileUrl, author,
-		title, sourceUrl, previewUrl, localGatewayUrl)__
+		originalUrl, originalLandingUrl, license, authorProfileUrl, author, title, sourceUrl, previewUrl, localGatewayUrl)__

 	Description:			Uploads a media file to the Cogniac system.

+	forceSet (string) 		(Optional) One of "training" or "validation", null otherwise.
+					When it is null, it is random.

 	fileName (string):		(Optional) The full path and file name of media item to upload.
 If this is not provided, sourceUrl must be provided instead.

 	mediaTimestamp (long):		(Optional) User-specified image timestamp.

-	parentMediaId (string):		(Optional) Cogniac ID of the parent media to this item.

-	parentMediaIds (string array):	(Optional) Array of parent media_ids from which the media was derived.

-	frame (integer):		(Optional) The frame number of this media item in its parent video media.

 	forceOverwrite (boolean):	(Optional) Overwrite any existing, identical media files and metadata.

 	metaTags (string array):	(Optional) Other associated metadata.